 - the operation of a vehicle or mobile equipment across a pipeline (crossing a pipeline).

 These will be referred to as “activity” or “activities” throughout.

-The prescribed area, defined in the DPR – Authorizations, extends 30 metres perpendicularly in both directions from the centreline of the pipe.
+The prescribed area (called the prescribed area in regulations), defined in the DPR – Authorizations, extends 30 metres to each side from the centreline of the pipe.
 It is an area where extra precautions and authorization (written consent of the pipeline company or an Order issued by the Commission) is required before certain activities can occur.

 Reaching agreement for activities near a pipeline and apportionment of associated costs

 The CER encourages pipeline companies and anyone planning to conduct an activity near a pipeline to work together to reach agreement regarding activities within the prescribed area, or for crossing a pipeline.
 The regulations require that the written consent provided by the pipeline company outlines how to safely carry out activities near the pipeline.

 If there are costs directly incurred as a result of the authorized construction or disturbance, the parties are encouraged to reach agreement on how these costs will be addressed.

 If parties are not able reach an agreement on either of these elements, they can seek assistance from the CER.

 Obtaining assistance from the CER